niessohdfgs/adascd/README.md

 - Browser Application Programming Interfaces (APIs) built into web browsers, providing functionality such as dynamically creating HTML and setting CSS styles; collecting and manipulating a video stream from a user's webcam, or generating 3D graphics and audio samples.
 - Third-party APIs that allow developers to incorporate functionality in sites from other content providers, such as Disqus or Facebook.

--Third-party frameworks and libraries that you can apply to HTML to accelerate the work of building sites and applications.
+- Third-party frameworks and libraries that you can apply to HTML to accelerate the work of building sites and applications.